jay2142/kaldi/egs/voxceleb/README.txt

 I used the VoxCeleb dataset.
 Specifically, I obtained it (alongside some other code & resources) from the Professor's folder here: https://console.cloud.google.com/storage/browser/voxceleb_trained/voxceleb

+A significant portion of my work was in implementing the MHEC algorithm.
+My implementation can be found in voxceleb/v2_jay2142/scripts/make_mhec.py